 Where to Stay Near White Sands

-There is no camping in White Sands, although you’ll find plenty of RV camping and lodging choices nearby Alamogordo or Las Cruces.
+There is no camping in White Sands, although you’ll find plenty of RV camping and lodging choices nearby in Alamogordo.
+You can check lodging availability in Alamogordo here.
 Finding a good tent campsite is a little more challenging.
 Many tent campers head to the nearby Lincoln National Forest for a spot.
 However, we were thrilled with our tent site in Oliver Lee State Park.

 As expected, it was shadeless arid desert camping.
 But we were surprised to discover that the campground sits up on a ridge with beautiful views of the sunset over the desert landscapes.
 The sites in this New Mexico State Park were generous, and the campground included showers.

 Let me just take a moment to share that I feared rattlesnakes and scorpions sneaking into our tent this whole trip.
 So when I drove over a rattlesnake as I entered the campground, it did nothing to alleviate that fear.

 Things to Do in White Sands National Park

 We spent 1/2 day in White Sands National Park, which is plenty of time unless you plan to hike into the dunes.
 Established in 1933, White Sands National Monument became one of our National Parks in 2019.

 Stopping at the Visitor Center to watch the introductory movie about White Sands is a must.
 It’s almost impossible to comprehend the significance of this park without seeing that film.
 For example, did you know the sand is not really “sand” as we usually know it?
 Beach sand is from silica, while the sand in White Sands NP is gypsum.
 And gypsum doesn’t absorb heat like silica, so the sand here stays cool to your feet all summer.